ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Card Types
-- Unit - Units have offense stat in addition to their defense stat, and can attack and block.
+- Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Location - When you play a location it goes to the location zone.
 Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).
 - Item - Items can have different subtypes that give them unique effects
 - Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to battlefield.